-After making my first giant balloon garland, I thought I’d share my mistakes, tips, and tricks!
+After making my first easy balloon garland, I thought I’d share my mistakes, tips, and tricks!
 I’m giving you all the details on what you need to save you time and energy for an adorable balloon backdrop.
 So read on to find out how to make an easy balloon garland!

 (This post contains affiliate links for your convenience!
 This means that I may make a small commission if you make a purchase after clicking on a link.)